ratschlab/immunopepper/docs/modes.rst

             d.
 Filter for whitelist samples: If `--whitelist-cancer` is provided, only the selected samples will be retrieved and further studied.

         2. Filtering steps: The filtering for cancer samples has two different steps.
 One can request each of the steps independently, and just apply one filtering criteria.
 If cohort filtering wants to be performed (step b), expression needs to be provided in the form of a matrix.

             a.
 Sample specific filtering: Following the preprocessing, a sample specific filtering is performed.
 Each sample is filtered according to an expression threshold set by `--sample-expr-support-cancer`.
 For each individual sample, only the kmers with an expression level >= `--sample-expr-support-cancer` are selected.
 If `--sample-expr-support-cancer` is set to 0, only the kmers > `--sample-expr-support-cancer` are selected.
             b.
 Cohort filtering: After the sample specific filtering, if the cancer files are part of a cohort of patients one can do cross sample filtering.
-This means that the kmers that are present in more than n samples, n being the value of `--n-samples-lim-cancer`, with an expression higher than `--sample-expr-support-cancer` will be selected.
-If `--n-samples-lim-cancer` is set to 0, only the kmers with an expression level > `--cohort-expr-support-cancer` will be selected. #TODO: check if it is higher or higher or equal.
+This means that the kmers that are present in more than n samples, n being the value of `--n-samples-lim-cancer`, with an expression higher or equal than `--sample-expr-support-cancer` will be selected.
+If `--n-samples-lim-cancer` is set to 0, only the kmers with an expression level > `--cohort-expr-support-cancer` will be selected.

         3. Combination of the two filtering steps into a single cancer database.
 Kmers will be selected as cancer specific kmers if they pass both filtering steps, i.e. an intersection of the two filtering steps.
 By setting `--cancer-support-union`, one can select the kmers that passed either one of them or both of them, i.e. a union of the two filtering steps.

         4. Differential filtering: The kmers appearing in the normal database will be removed from the cancerous kmers.
 This step is performed to remove the kmers that are not specific to the cancer samples.

         5. Filtering with external resources: If `--uniprot` is provided, the kmers in the file will be removed from the cancer database.
 If `--uniprot` is not provided, the cancer database will be used as it is.

 .. _mhcbind: